 Spoons for ingredients and for mixing them in individual bowls

 Plan on three cups per person.
 Instead of trying to make a mega-batch in the microwave, try no more than 1 cup of kernels at a time.
 Microwaves differ in power, so if you want to pop more than one cup at a time, do a test batch.

 1. COMBINE the popcorn and oil in a bowl and mix to coat.
 Add to bag and sprinkle in the salt.
 Fold the top of the bag over twice to seal in the ingredients.

-2. MICROWAVE on full power for 2-1/2 to 3 minutes, listening until you hear pauses of 2-3 seconds between pops and remove the bag from the microwave.
-(Even tough there may be some unpopped kernels, to continue cooking risks burning the popped kernels.)
+2. MICROWAVE on full power for 2-1/2 to 3 minutes, listening until you hear pauses of 2-3 seconds between pops.
+Remove the bag from the microwave.
+Even though there may be some unpopped kernels, to continue cooking risks burning the popped kernels.

 3. OPEN the bag carefully, releasing the hot steam; then pour into a serving bowl.